-We all know that Spanish is spoken in Spain as well as Latin America.
-But what many people don’t realise when they start to learn Spanish is the vast difference between the two.
-I have been over this briefly in my Learning Spanish in Spain post, but this post will go into more depth about what actually makes the dialects of Spanish so different.
+We all know that Spanish is spoken in Spain as well as the majority of Latin America.
+But what many people don’t realise when they start to learn Spanish is that there is actually a huge difference between the two variants, I have been over this briefly in my Learning Spanish in Spain post, but this post will go into more depth about what actually makes Latin American Spanish vs Spain Spanish so different.

 DISCLAIMER: This article is written based on my personal experience coupled with some research.
 While to my knowledge all of this information is correct, I cannot speak for everyone.
 Not all Spanish speakers, even from the same country, speak in exactly the same way.
 However, generally speaking, this is how Latin American Spanish differs from Spanish from Spain